-When Russia illegally invaded Ukraine earlier this year, Isenberg School of Management Professor Anna Nagurney—the daughter of refugees who fled Ukraine during World War II—knew she was in a unique position to make a difference.
+When Russia illegally invaded Ukraine, Isenberg School of Management Professor Anna Nagurney—the daughter of refugees who fled Ukraine during World War II—knew she was in a unique position to make a difference.

 As a member of the International Academic Board of the Kyiv School of Economics (KSE), located in Ukraine’s capital city, and now a co-chair of its Board of Directors, Nagurney assisted in spearheading the creation of a multi-level partnership between the University of Massachusetts Amherst and KSE.
 Through this collaboration, Ukrainian scholars can continue their research during wartime; all eight scholars selected for the virtual Scholar in Residence program through Isenberg have accepted their invitations; other schools and colleges at the university are in the process of inviting virtual scholars.

 “There was already a lot of ground-level support at UMass Amherst for the Ukrainian colleagues, so this was a natural evolution of our concerns,” said Nagurney, the Eugene M. Isenberg Chair in Integrative Studies, about the partnership.
 “I was thrilled.
 UMass Amherst is one of the first universities to establish a partnership with a Ukrainian university.
 In a way, I also think it is a model.”
 The agreements were finalized earlier this year by KSE President Tymofiy Mylovanov and Rector Tymofii Brik and John McCarthy, now emeritus provost and senior vice chancellor for Academic Affairs for UMass Amherst.